Lawry’s Creamed Spinach with Bacon

 • Snipping the bacon with scissors is easiest when it is really cold from the refrigerator.

-• You can substitute gluten-free flour with no difference in flavor.
+• You can substitute gluten-free flour without affecting flavor.

 What to Serve With This Dish

-Enjoy this side dish with New York strip roast, lobster tail, or roasted chicken.
+Enjoy this side dish with New York strip roast, lobster tail, or roast chicken.
 Serve it with other sides like mashed potatoes or mac and cheese.

 Lawry’s has many of these options on their menu, and they are an excellent match for creamed spinach because of the complementary ingredients in these comfort foods.

-• Refrigerator Storage: Store in airtight containers for up to 4 days.
+• Refrigerator Storage: Store in airtight containers for up to 4 days in the fridge.
 The flavors improve after the first day as they meld together.

-• Reheating Method: Warm gently on the stovetop over low heat, adding a splash of milk if needed to restore creamy consistency.
+• Reheating Method: Warm the leftovers gently on the stovetop over low heat, adding a splash of milk if needed to restore creamy consistency.
 Alternatively, reheat covered in 350°F oven until heated through.

 • Make-Ahead Tip: This dish can be prepared entirely the day before and reheated, making it perfect for entertaining.